SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-custom-ribbon-button-in-the-host-web-of-a-sharepoint-add-in.md

 1. Use the F5 key to deploy and run your add-in.
 Visual Studio makes a temporary installation of the add-in on your test SharePoint site and immediately runs the add-in.

 2. The default page of the SharePoint Add-in opens.
 Go to the home page of your developer site (which is the host web).
-There is a breadcrumb link to it in the upper-left of the page.
+There is a breadcrumb link to it in the upper-left corner of the page.

 3. On the host web's home page, select **Site Contents**, and on the **Site Contents** page, select the **Employee Orientation Schedule** calendar (not the **Employee Orientation** add-in).